This Easy German Chocolate Butterfinger Poke Cake is absolutely perfect for a kids birthday cake.

 - 1-2 Butterfinger bar

-Butterfinger Chocolate Cake…It’s What’s for a Birthday Party.
+Chocolate Butterfinger Poke Cake …It’s What’s for a Birthday Party.